sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/checks.md

 |stdin       |      |
 -------------|------
-description  | `true` if the Sensu agent writes JSON serialized Sensu entity and check data to the command process’ STDIN.
-The command must expect the JSON data via STDIN, read it, and close STDIN.
+description  | `true` if the Sensu agent writes JSON serialized Sensu entity and check data to the command process’ stdin.
+The command must expect the JSON data via stdin, read it, and close stdin.
 Otherwise, `false`.
-This attribute cannot be used with existing Sensu check plugins or Nagios plugins because the Sensu agent will wait indefinitely for the check process to read and close STDIN. required     | false type         | Boolean default      | `false`
+This attribute cannot be used with existing Sensu check plugins or Nagios plugins because the Sensu agent will wait indefinitely for the check process to read and close stdin. required     | false type         | Boolean default      | `false`